Make Your GMAT Retake Count

 Let’s walk through what typically goes wrong – and what to do differently this time.

 The issue isn’t always content.
-Most retakers know the basics.
+Most GMAT retakers know the basics.
 They’ve watched the videos.
 They’ve done the drills.
 What’s missing is a way to apply that knowledge under pressure.

 The same mistakes tend to repeat:

-When your score doesn’t move despite the effort, it’s not a motivation problem.
+When your GMAT score doesn’t move despite the effort, it’s not a motivation problem.
 It’s a sign your prep isn’t working the way it should.

 Start with your official GMAT score report.
 It’s more than just a number – it’s a map.